CarinaSilva/Master-in-Health-Molecular-Technologies/Exercises/Microarray/exercises_micro.md

 <br/>

-**5.** Look at the CEL file images and nd if there are spatial artifacts.
+**5.** Look at the CEL file images and find if there are spatial artifacts.
 The image function allows us to look at the spatial distribution of the intensities on a chip.